lino-framework/book/docs/specs/tickets.rst

 Overview
 ========

+A `ticket <Tickets>`_ is a concrete question, issue or problem to be handled by our team.
+It is the smallest unit for organizing our work.

+Tickets are grouped into sites_.

+Users must be **subscribed** to a *site* in order to report tickets on a site.
+All the subscribers of a site will get notified about changes to a ticket.
+The *site* of a *ticket* indicates who is going to watch changes on that ticket.

+In :ref:`noi` we use the tickets plugin in combination with :doc:`working` and :doc:`comments`.

+When :doc:`comments` is installed, subscribers of a site will get notified about every new comment.

+When :doc:`working` is installed, the *site* of a *ticket* indicates "who is going to pay" for it.
+Lino Noi does not issue invoices, so it uses this information only for reporting about it and helping with the decision about whether and how work time is being invoiced to the customer.

+A ticket has a **life cycle**.

+New tickets are typically **assigned** to nobody

+Tickets
+=======

 A **ticket** is a concrete question or problem formulated by a user.
 The user may be a system user or an end user represented by a system user.
-It is the smallest unit of work.

-A **site** is a place where work is being done.
-Zulip calls it "stream", Slack calls it "Channel" A site can be anything your team uses for grouping their tickets into more long-term "tasks" or "projects".

-The *site* of a *ticket* indicates who is going to read that ticket.
-All the subscribers of a site will get notified about every new comment.

-The *site* of a *ticket* also indicates "who is going to pay" for it.
-Lino Noi does not issue invoices, so it uses this information only for reporting about it and helping with the decision about whether and how worktime is being invoiced to the customer.

-Tickets
-=======

 .. class:: Ticket